Raising Mixed Race Kids: The Moment They Wake Up to Their Own Identity

 I tried hard not to be heartbroken but I knew that I was completely unprepared for this this morning.
 I sighed with despair that she should have to feel this way, that this should be important and the meaning we attach to skin colour.

-Slowly, we each took a turn to say what makes us mother and daughter.
+Slowly, I turned to my daughter and we each took a turn to say what makes us mother and daughter.
 Not the colour of our skin.
 The fact that she has my mouth and my eyes and that she’s good at certain things and not so good at others.
 But most importantly, our love for each other.
 And how that will never change… Even when I’m shouting.

 We arrived on time.
 And she’d forgotten about it when I raised it again after school.
 Flippantly, she said, “we already talked about this Mum”.